moll/js-must/doc/API.md

 <a name="Must.prototype.empty" />
 ### Must.prototype.empty()
-Assert that object's is empty.
+Assert that object is empty.
 Checks either the `length` for arrays and strings or the count of enumerable keys.
 Inherited keys also counted.